NeoAxis/NeoAxisEngine/README.md

 The engine is a free and open source product, although it has a non-standard license.

-Non-free case when you are using the source code of the editor to create apps (custom licensing).

 <h2>License details</h2>

 Shortly about the license.
 You can use NeoAxis Engine for free without any future royalties and distribute source codes subject to the following conditions: